imageio/imageio/docs/installation.rst

 ==================

 Imageio is written in pure Python, so installation is easy.
-Imageio works on Python 2.6 and up (including Python 3).
+Imageio works on Python 2.7 and up.
 It also works on Pypy.
 Imageio depends on Numpy and Pillow.
 For some formats, imageio needs additional libraries/executables (e.g. ffmpeg), which imageio helps you download and store in a folder in your application data.